 In the spirit of not being all things to all people, be as specific as you can.
 Identify the geographic range and the types of customers (blog readers) you want your business to target.
 If you don’t know whom you want to do business with, you can’t work strategically on your blog to better your business leaving yourself open to confusing your customers.

-If you can think of a micro-niche, even better e.g. targeting style-stavvy women isn’t specific enough; American style-stavvy women in the 20s is.
+If you can think of a micro-niche, even better e.g. targeting style-stavvy women isn’t specific enough; American style-stavvy women in their 20s are.
 Aiming at people who love vintage fashion is way too broad; aiming at women who love affordable vintage fashion is a better goal.

 A good niche has five qualities: